gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 {{% /notice %}}

 If the server makes external calls ensure to set the read and connection timeout on the rest client.
-If you dont set this then your server which is a client will wait forever to get the response.
+If you don't set this then your server which is a client will wait forever to get the response.

 ```bash
 # If unable to connect the external server then give up after 5 seconds.